oli5679/slack-bot/readme.md

-# Slack App
+# Firebase - Slack App

-Learning how to deploy a slack app to GCP Firebase.
-This one lets you chat to open-ai API from within your slack instance, and saves all the messages to collect feedback.
+Learning how to deploy a Slack app to GCP Firebase.
+This one lets you chat to Open-AI API from within your slack instance, and saves all the messages to collect feedback for improvements.

+It relies on using bolts `ExpressReceiver`, to work in functions, and specifying secrets, including keys, using `functions.config()`.

 ## Setup